-Problem description Solution The result file shows incorrect date and time.
-Check the system clock setting.
+Problem description Solution The result file shows incorrect date and time. time.
 The date and time recorded in the result file are taken from the PC system clock setting.

 Evaluation procedure aborts

 Evaluation proced- The table below describes a problem and its solution: